White Sands Test Facility

 State of New Mexico

-In accordance with the Natural Resource Damage Assessment regulations at 43 CFR Part 11, the State of New Mexico has prepared the Preassessment Screen Determination, issued a Notice of Intent to perform a natural resource damage assessment and has released the Damage Assessment Plan.
+In accordance with the Natural Resource Damage Assessment regulations at 43 CFR Part 11, the State of New Mexico has prepared the Preassessment Screen Determination, issued a Notice of Intent to perform a natural resource damage assessment and has released a Damage Assessment Plan for the Site.

 Preassessment Screen Determination